JackLamb99/historical-figures/README.md

 ### Game Page - Correct Answer

 * Submitting a correct answer will display the full details of the figure bottom card, allowing the user to make a comparison between the two if desired.
-* The page divider will change to a shade of green and display a 'check' icon in-place of the timer so clearly indicate that the answer was correct.
+* The page divider will change to a shade of green and display a 'check' icon in place of the timer to clearly indicate that the answer was correct.
 * The "Score" counter at the top of the page will increment by 1 point after each correct answer, allowing the user to keep track throughout the game.
-* The "High Score" will is stored locally to the users' device and will update to match the "Score" when a new high score is set.
-This feature aims to encourage users to return the game in order to beat their own score and even share the game with others to challenge them to do the same.
+* The "High Score" is stored locally on the user's device and will update to match the "Score" when a new high score is set.
+This feature aims to encourage users to return to the game in order to beat their own score and even share the game with others to challenge them to do the same.

 ![Game Page - Correct Answer](docs/readme_images/game_correct.png)